Improving sampling by modifying the effective diffusion: Optimizing the diffusion: the overdamped Langevin case

 Additionally, this means that \begin{itemize} \item the gradient of~$\xi$ has at most 4 nonzero components (see~\eqref{eq:xi_first_derivatives}), and the only nonzero part of the Hessian of~$\xi$ is a~$4\times 4$ submatrix.
 In fact, for our numerical example, the gradient of~$\xi$ only has two degrees of freedom while its Hessian only has three, thanks to the relations between the various derivatives of~$\xi$ in~\eqref{eq:xi_first_derivatives} (and in~\eqref{eq:xi_second_derivatives}, see Appendix~\ref{app:computations}); \item the divergence of the diffusion~\eqref{eq:divergence_diffusion} only acts through derivatives of~$\xi$, so that only its first four components can be nonzero.
 In fact, for our numerical experiment, the divergence only has two degrees of freedom (see~\eqref{eq:divergence_diffusion_numerical_experiment} in Appendix~\ref{app:computations}). \end{itemize} Therefore, only the update related to the first two particles is notably modified compared to the standard case~$D=\rmI_d$.
 These observations can be generalized to any collective variable which is a function of only~$k\leqslant d$ components of the positions.

-\paragraph{Setting of the numerical experiment.} When sampling Gibbs measures~\eqref{eq:gibbs_measure}, one waits for the dynamics to reach the stationary state before computing various statistics.
-We therefore assume that the free energy~$F$ and mean force~$F'$ have been fully learned (see Section~\ref{sec:adaptive_learning} where we explain how to learn these quantities on the fly).
-To estimate~$F'$ (and recover~$F$), we used thermodynamic integration as described in Appendix~\ref{app:TI}.
+\paragraph{Setting of the numerical experiment.} We first assume that the free energy~$F$ and mean force~$F'$ have been precomputed (we will explain in Section~\ref{sec:adaptive_learning} how to learn these quantities on the fly).
+To estimate~$F'$ (and thus~$F$), we used thermodynamic integration as described in Appendix~\ref{app:TI}.
 The mean force and the free energy obtained with this procedure are plotted in Figures~\ref{fig:mean_force_abf} and~\ref{fig:free_energy_abf}, respectively.
 Observe that the free energy well associated with the compact state is lower than the one corresponding to the stretched state, which means that the compact state is more likely than the stretched one.
 The free energy is defined up to an additive constant: we fix this constant so that the minimum of the free energy over the interval~$[z_{\rm min},z_{\rm max}]$ is~0.
 We therefore deviate from the definition given in~\eqref{eq:free_energy}, and the quantity~$\rme^{-\beta F(z)}$ does not normalize to~1 on~$\xi(\calQ)$.
 Note that this does not impact the form of the optimal homogenized effective diffusion, but only alters the definition of~$a_{\alpha}$ by introducing a multiplicative constant, see Remark~\ref{rem:free_energy_constant}.

 \paragraph{Efficiency metric.}

 To observe the efficiency of using nonconstant diffusion matrices, we compute the mean number of iterations to go back and forth from one metastable state to the other.
 More precisely, we consider the initial condition~$q^{0}=(q^{0}_1,\dots,q^{0}_N)\in(\ell\bbT)^{2N}$ defined by